Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Results

 \subsection{Device characteristics}

-Heterostructures of SLG and single-layer \ch{WSe2}, encapsulated by crystalline hexagonal boron nitrate (hBN), were fabricated using a dry transfer technique~\cite{pizzocchero2016hot,wang2013one}.
-One-dimensional electrical contacts were formed by electron beam lithography, followed by etching (using a mixture of \ch{CHF3} and \ch{O2}) and deposition of 5~nm/60~nm Cr/Au contacts and top-gate electrode (see Section S3 Supplementary Information for details).
+Heterostructures of single-layer graphene (SLG) and single-layer \ch{WSe2}, encapsulated by crystalline hexagonal boron nitrate (hBN), were fabricated using a dry transfer technique~\cite{pizzocchero2016hot,wang2013one}.
+One-dimensional electrical contacts were formed by electron beam lithography, followed by etching (using a mixture of \ch{CHF3} and \ch{O2}) and deposition of 5~nm/60~nm Cr/Au contacts.
+A separate deposition was done for the top-gate electrode.
+See the Supporting Information (SI) for details.
 A schematic of the device structure is shown in Fig.~\ref{fig:figure1}(a), and an optical image of the device is shown in Fig.~\ref{fig:figure1}(b).
-The dual-gated architecture of the devices allows independent control of the charge-carrier density $n$ and the vertical displacement field $\mathrm{D}$; $n\mathrm{=(C_{tg}V_{tg} + C_{bg}V_{bg})/e} -n_{0}$ and $\mathrm{D=(C_{tg}V_{tg} - C_{bg}V_{bg})/2\epsilon_{0}-D_{0}}$.
+The dual-gated architecture of the devices allows independent control of the charge-carrier density $n$ and the vertical displacement field $\mathrm{D}/\epsilon_{0}$; $n\mathrm{=(C_{tg}V_{tg} + C_{bg}V_{bg})/e} -n_{0}$ and $\mathrm{D=(C_{tg}V_{tg} - C_{bg}V_{bg})/2-D_{0}}$.
 Here $\mathrm{C_{bg}}$ ($\mathrm{C_{tg}}$) is the capacitance per unit area of the back-gate (top-gate), $\mathrm{V_{bg}}$ ($\mathrm{V_{tg}}$) is the back-gate (top-gate) bias. $n_0$ and $\mathrm{D_0}$ are the residual charge carrier density and residual vertical displacement field induced by impurities in the device channel.

 Electrical transport measurements were performed at 10~nA source-drain current using low-frequency lock-in detection techniques.
 All data were obtained at 20~mK unless specified otherwise.
 The measurements were performed on multiple devices; the results were similar.
-In the main manuscript, we present the data from a single device, SW1.
-The data from another device, SW2, are shown in the Supplementary Information.
+In the main manuscript, we present the data from a single device, SW1, unless specified.
+The data from three other devices (SW2, SG3, SG4) are presented in Fig.~S5, S6, and S7 of the SI.